Declan-Reid/Projects/README.md

 # Parkour Checkpoints Plugin
 A server plugin to keep track of checkpoints in a parkour map, and if a player has gone too far away from the parkour (probably cause they fell L), teleport them back to their last checkpoint.

+# Decky Core
+Minecraft Java core plugin.

+## Minecraft <--> Discord <--> Web
+Allow the chat and moderation system to be used throughout all three platforms.
+In this case, the web server would be the main and the Minecraft Server would use a websocket to send and receive data from the web server.
+A discord bot would be used to integrate Discord to the Web Server, which would in turn connect to the Minecraft Server.

+# MOLDYYBOX ENHANCEMENTS
+## Add dropping/trading
+This would obviously need a whitelist of items, which can be traded from and to a person.
+This would help prevent server griefing.

+Eg. A God player would be able to give someone Cloud, but an angel player would not be able to recieve it.

+## Commands
+### /quicktrash
+This essentially trashes all non-valuable items.

+Per-player customisable.

+### /trashistory
+Get a history of the past ~100 items put in the trash.
+This would allow the player to take the item back.

+This would be in a chest window.

+### /pvptoggle
+If we can find a proper way to have this used, in which it will not kill the server, we can use this.

+## A web GUI for AquaCore
+This would be a website, accessible by getting a code from in-game as a staff member.
+This would then allow you to customise permissions and ranks (and other assorted things) without using commands for them.

+This could then also show the location of players on a bird's eye view, allowing you to select a player and then manage and see info about them (messages, location, name, UUID, recently run commands, how long their current session is).

+This could then also allow staff to talk in chat without being in the game.

+## A scoreboard GUI
+This can show playtime, Rank, level, kdr, blocks mined (or some cool statistic) and some tips on what you should be doing.

+## Crates
+Daily/weekly and ranked crates.
+This would have a crate that you get for reaching a rank, and paid ranks would also get a daily/weekly crate.

+## Paid ranks/donations???
+Not sure about this one, but we do need a source of income for our servers.

+## Keeping players in-bounds.
+Space out areas so that no two are ever within the same render distance (capped by server), and ensure that anybody out of bounds is teleported back in.

+## Better trading system
+Use a chest window to display the trades, which would allow the player to select a pickaxe, which upon

+## Bug report tokens
+A reward for reporting bugs

+## Rage Notifs
+Make Rage notifications show up in the bottom bar rather than chat.

+## Leaderboards
+For playtime, blocks mined, coins and completion %.

+## PARKOUR!!!
+Add some parkour about the place.
+Disable fly mode in these areas.